 Still a small tumor and only in one lung, stage II lung cancer has not spread to other organs but may have reached the lymph nodes.
 About 8% of NSCLC patients are diagnosed at this stage.
 There are two subcategories of stage II lung cancer.

-Stage IIA: Your tumor is larger than 4 centimeters in diameter, but no more than 5.
+Stage IIA: Your tumor is larger than 4 centimeters in greatest dimension, but no more than 5.
 There is no lymph node involvement.
 In addition, your lung cancer may have also spread to your main bronchus and/or the pleura.
 You may also experience a partial or full lung collapse or pneumonitis.

 Stage IIB: There are two definitions for IIB.
 Either the cancer has not spread to any lymph nodes and hits one or more of the following notes:

-Your tumor is 5-7 centimeters in diameter.
+Your tumor is 5-7 centimeters in greatest dimension.

 One or more tumors are located in the same lobe.

 Your cancer has spread to either your pleura, chest wall, the phrenic nerve that controls the diaphragm, and/or the pericardium sac around the heart.

 Stage IIB: The tumor is no more than 5 centimeters in greatest dimension and has spread to nearby lymph nodes on the same side of the chest as the tumor.
 In addition, your lung cancer has spread to either the main bronchus or the pleura and/or you experience a partial or full lung collapse and/or develop pneumonitis.

 All stage III lung cancers have spread to lymph nodes within the middle of the chest, but still have not metastasized to distant parts of the body.
 Some refer to stage III lung cancer as “locally advanced.”
 About 27% of people with lung cancer are diagnosed at this stage.

 Stage III has three subtypes and multiple criterium for each (it’s complicated, we know):